-Healthcare institutions owned and operated by the Catholic Church are, and always have been, an important component of the nation's healthcare infrastructure.
-By 1872, there were seventy-five Catholic hospitals in operation around the United States, founded and staffed mainly by women's religious congregations–the Sisters of Charity, the Benedictine Sisters, the Daughters of Charity, the Sisters of Mercy, the Ursulines, and many others.
-These women were motivated by a vocational call to care for the sick, which they did with distinction despite considerable hardship.
+Catholic hospitals have a long and rich history in the United States.
+By 1872, there were already seventy-five such hospitals in operation around the country, founded and staffed mainly by women’s religious congregations-the Sisters of Charity, the Benedictine Sisters, the Daughters of Charity, the Sisters of Mercy, the Ursulines, and many others.
+These women were motivated by a vocational call to care for the sick, which they did with distinction despite considerable hardship, earning along the way the deep and lasting gratitude of the varied constituencies they served.